 The experience and demeanor of your guide will have a profound impact on your overall experience.
 Accommodations at the park entrance are geared for independent travelers with no guided exploration unless you book a day tour.
 The Kantishna lodges all include guided daily activities with excellent, skilled naturalists and guides.

-Camp Denali and North Face Lodge in particular have the most experienced guides and appeal to travelers who appreciate informative, thematic interpretation on the trail and at the lodge.
+Camp Denali in particular has the most experienced guides and appeal to travelers who appreciate informative, thematic interpretation on the trail and at the lodge.
 Each evening after a delicious dinner expect an entertaining and informative presentation enhancing your knowledge of the park and its inhabitants.
-Fully guided small-group explorations of Denali such as Alaska Coast to Denali Journey or Alaska Grand Adventure offer the best of both worlds with an experienced trip leader along for the whole journey, combined with excellent local guides on each itinerary stop.
+Fully guided small-group explorations of Denali such as Alaska Coast to Denali Journey or Alaska’s Grand Adventure offer the best of both worlds with an experienced trip leader along for the whole journey, combined with excellent local guides on each itinerary stop.

 Another bonus: the lodges in Kantishna use private buses instead of the National Park Service buses, which translates to a more intimate and comfortable ride with more experienced driver/guides and often better windows for photography opportunities.

 Plan to disconnect on your trip to Denali; after all, isn’t this part of the point?